Specifications of Icon Of The Seas

 Royal Caribbean International (RCI) is a US company, trademarked brand, and subsidiary owned by Royal Caribbean Cruises Ltd (shipowner).
 RCI was established in 1968 and currently has over 1/5 of the worldwide cruise market.
 RCI also has RCG's largest fleet as both vessels number and GT tonnage (ship sizes and capacities).
 All RCI liners have names ending with "of the Seas".

-- On October 10, 2016, Meyer Turku and Royal Caribbean signed the MoU agreement (memorandum of understanding) and officially announced the building order for two vessels under the project name "ICON".
+- On October 10, 2016, Meyer Turku and RCG-Royal Caribbean signed the MoU agreement (memorandum of understanding) and officially announced the building order for two vessels under the project name "ICON".
 The units will be LNG-powered (by liquified natural gas), employ fuel cell technology, and are to be classified by DNV GL (Hovik Norway-headquartered international ship registrar and classification society).
 The MoU ceremony was attended by Michael Bayley (RCI's President and CEO), Jan Meyer (Meyer Turku's CEO) and Harri Kulovaara (Finnish naval architect, RCCL's Maritime and Newbulding's Executive Vice President).

 - Royal Caribbean trademarked the similar name "Icon of the Seas", which has been suggested as the indication to the name of the first cruise ship.
 On October 17, 2016, the company filed a trademark application with the United States Patent and Trademark Office for the "Icon of the Seas" ship name.